h4d35ccs/ATMMonitoring-osoco/ATMMonitoring/doc/developer/source/developer/com/ncr/ATMMonitoring/handler/FileInDiskHandler.rst

 .. java:type:: public class FileInDiskHandler

-   Class that facilitate the manipulation of files in the fileSystem<br>
+   Class that facilitates the manipulation of files in the fileSystem

    :author: Otto Abreu